AdobeDocs/workfront-fusion.en/help/workfront-fusion/create-scenarios/plan-a-scenario/faq.md

 A connection is the link between your [!DNL Workfront Fusion] account and the third-party service you want to use.
 The connection can be easily created when editing a scenario.
 To add a connection, click the **[!UICONTROL Add]** button in the module setting and follow the step-by-step instructions.

 For more information, see [Connections overview](../../workfront-fusion/connections/about-connecting-wf-fusion-to-app-or-service.md).

+## What happens if I let [!DNL Workfront Fusion] process an email containing more than one attachment?

+### Answer

+If you use the [!UICONTROL Email] module [!UICONTROL Retrieve attachments], each attachment is sent individually through the rest of the modules in the scenario.
+Similar modules are also available in other apps that receive multiple files at once.